 After submitting a Special Permission request, it will automatically be sent to the appropriate Chairs/Deans/Program Advisors to review your request.
-If you are approved to take the course despite lacking all the prerequisite requirements, you will be notified through your Lakehead email that you can proceed with registering for the course.
+If you are approved to take the course despite lacking all the registration requirements, you will be notified through your Lakehead email that you can proceed with registering for the course.
 Please note that being approved does not automatically register you, and you must complete this process following approval from all Chairs.

 |Can I take an unlimited number of courses?|